nuuner/contextfind/README.md

 # ContextFind

-A tool to find and display file contents in a directory using fzf, with optional markdown conversion.
+A tool to quickly find and get contents of files in a directory.
+Useful for giving context to LLMs.

 ![cf demo](./demonstration.gif)